submerged-in-matrix/submerged-in-matrix.github.io/README.md

-A selected presentation of my works in the direction of AI and Materials Science.
+A selected presentation of my works at the intersection of AI and Materials Science.